Landing A Salmon

 The Skill In Playing A Salmon

 There's just as much tact involved in taming a powerful salmon by positioning yourself optimally on the riverbank as there is in hooking the fish.
 Applying the correct amount of constant pressure from a 'side on' position will keep the salmon expending energy while it attempts to resist this unseen imbalancing force.
 A high rod tip position is very important to allow the action of the rod to do its job as rods are not just for casting with.
-This high rod position also keeps the line high in the water column and away from any sub surface snags.
+A high rod position also keeps the line high in the water column and away from any sub surface snags and guards against sudden power surges from the fish which can easily end proceedings with a low rod position!

 Play The Salmon Side On

-Playing a salmon that's positioned way down below you is a futile task as you're also tackling the weight of the river and not just the fish from an incorrect upstream position.
-With that in mind walk slowly downstream as you're keeping a high rod tip with a reasonable fighting curve on your rod.
-This side on rod position also maintains an 'in to mouth' strain on the hook hold which should make more 'logical' sense than an 'out of mouth' strain from being too far above the salmon's position.
+Attempting to play a salmon that's positioned way down below you is a futile task as you're also tackling the weight of the river and not just the fish.
+With that in mind walk slowly downstream as you're keeping a high rod tip with a reasonable fighting curve on your rod until you're level with the fish.
+This side on rod position also maintains an 'in to mouth' side on strain on the hook hold which should make more 'logical' sense than an 'out of mouth' strain from being too far above the salmon's position as it inevitably shakes its head in an attempt to dislodge the hook!

 Don't Rush The Salmon Netting Stage